Bsq-collab/final_SD/README.md

 ## How it Works
   Wheel of Fortune uses the [Jeopardy API](http://jservice.io) to acquire a category, answer and question.
 The category will be the category for the answer, which will be used as the phrase for our game.
 Users will be allowed to buy hints in the form of the question from [Jeopardy API](http://jservice.io) or as an image of the answer processed through the [Getty Images API](http://developers.gettyimages.com/en/).
 The game continues until someone fills in or guesses the correct phrase.

   The AI guesses a random valid constant until it exhausts the list of consonants and then continues onto the vowels.
+Even though they are allowed to guess more than once if they paid for a vowel, CPUs will still only guess once.
 You can have up to 2 CPUs in any game.

   This app has been tested in Chrome, Firefox and Safari.